gooddata/GoodData-CL/notification-distro/README.md

 2. Make sure that your JAVA_HOME environment variable points to your Java installation directory.
    Please note that only the Java versions 1.5 and 1.6 are currently supported.

-3. run the gdi.sh without arguments to get help from the unpacked distribution:
+3. run the gdn.sh without arguments to get help from the unpacked distribution:

-        $ ./bin/gdi.sh
+        $ ./bin/gdn.sh
         usage: GdcDI
          -h,--host <arg>       GoodData host
          -p,--password <arg>   GoodData password